DavidsEDcoding/magebitDavidsLapins/ReadMe.txt

 date: date
 -------------------------------------------------------------------------------------------
-Before running this project you will have to go in app/config/DBconfig.php file and pype in the username and password as wll as yoor localhost port nummber for database.
+Before running this project you will have to go in app/config/DBconfig.php file and type in the username and password , localhost port nummber for database.
 -------------------------------------------------------------------------------------------
 After all this is set up you can run your apache server and in browser type in path to magebit folder